About the author

 “Support individuals in the arts—artists, culture bearers, and creative entrepreneurs—to realize greater self-determination so as to unfetter their productivity, free expression, and social impact, which contributes to shaping our collective national identity in ways that reflect the diversity of society.”

-They have a number of grant programs available to residents of California, including the Investing In Artists fund, which supports artists in various regions of California.
+They have a number of grant programs available to residents of California, including the Investing In Artists fund, which supports artists of any discipline in various rotating regions of California.

 Cinereach supports feature-length nonfiction and fiction films positioned at the intersection of engaging storytelling, visual artistry, and vital subject matter.
 It is dedicated to the creation of engaging entertainment projects and new methods of content development.
 Specifically, they seek to advance the values of pluralism, sustainability, and justice in popular media.